-Things to consider in your future CrossFit shoes
+Things to consider in CrossFit shoes for men and women

 Comfort ranks high on the must-haves for CrossFit shoes as it affects athletic performance and even the probability of injuries.
-Discomfort should be caused by the challenging nature of your training regimen and not from what you are wearing.
+Discomfort should be caused by the challenging nature of your training regimen and not by your footwear.

-Comfortable CrossFit shoes should have a lightweight, durable and snug upper that moves with your foot.
+Comfortable shoes for CrossFit should have a lightweight, durable and snug upper that moves with your foot.
 They should also be supportive during weightlifting sessions.
-A wide toe box gives room for your toes to splay and wiggle.
+A wide toe box is supposed to give room for your toes to splay and wiggle.
 The midsole should easily bend in the forefoot section to accommodate the natural flexibility of the foot throughout an agile training session.
 Moreover, multidirectional traction is essential, so your CrossFit shoes should also have a robust outsole construction.

-A pair of CrossFit shoes is meant to be comfortable enough to feel like a second skin, but better.
-It should let your foot move naturally, but with the added benefits of improved stability, support, and protection.
+Any pair of training shoes is meant to be comfortable enough to feel like a second skin.
+It should let your foot move naturally but with the added benefits of improved stability, support, and protection.

 The high-intensity and multi-disciplinary nature of CrossFit’s daily workouts tend to push your body’s capabilities to its limits.
 It is vital for your CrossFit shoes to weather these strenuous activities while also protecting your foot from potential injuries.

-- Be on the lookout for CrossFit shoes that have unique features and components that reinforce their structure and protect against damage.
-These helpful add-ons come in the form of rope guards, midfoot cages, toe guards, fortified uppers, and heel counters.
+Be on the lookout for the shoes that have unique features and components which reinforce their structure and protect it against damage.
+These helpful add-ons come in the form of rope guards, midfoot cages, toe shields, fortified uppers, and heel counters.

 CrossFit involves a lot of weightlifting exercises that require a high level of support from the footwear.
 It is also crucial that the body weight is equally distributed across the foot during this activity.

 While dedicated weightlifting shoes incorporate a wooden or TPU wedge to accommodate that, CrossFit shoes can’t afford to have that kind of add-on due to their versatile nature.
 Instead, they use a firm, low-profile midsole with minimal difference in height between the heel and the forefoot.
-It is for this reason that most CrossFit shoes choose a 4mm heel-to-toe drop.
+It is for this reason that most CrossFit shoes choose a 4-mm heel-to-toe drop.
 It helps athletes plant their feet with confidence and avoid undesirable wobbling.
-Avid functional fitness enthusiasts tend to eventually work their way down to minimalist CrossFit shoes with a 0mm drop.

 Well-fitting CrossFit shoes should have a snug upper to secure the foot and prevent it from moving around inside your shoe during high-intensity workouts.
 It should also have a roomy toe box to let the toes spread out during jumps and heavy weightlifting.